 Cuba for Kids – Other Important Information:

 Power: Cuba is 110 volts/60Hz, but most hotels and resorts have 220 volts or both.
 Double check with your hotel in advance.

-Currency: Here is where traveling to Cuba can be a bit of a pain.
-Visitors use the Convertible Peso (CUC) – which is roughly par with the US dollar.
-However, don’t bring US dollars to spend there, you won’t be able to.
-In fact, you can’t use any credit cards that are issued with American banks, or American Express traveler’s cheques.
-Your best bet is to bring Canadian dollars or Pounds or Euros and exchange once you’re there.
-ATMs are starting to sprout up around Cuba, but again, your debit card can’t be with an American bank and you have to make sure you have an International PIN.
-Luckily, there’s not that much to spend money on – especially if you’re staying all-inclusive – so you likely won’t need more than a few hundred dollars for tips, cigars & rum!
+Luckily, there’s not that much to spend money on – especially if you’re staying all-inclusive.
+You likely won’t need more than a few hundred dollars for tips, cigars, and rum!
 We’ve brought what cash we figured we’d need (try to bring new-ish bills if possible) and taken cash advances on our credit card at the hotel if necessary.
-If bringing cash makes you nervous, do bring traveler’s cheques (how retro!) but make sure that they are not Amex and that you have the receipt of purchase with you also.
+If bringing cash makes you nervous, you can bring traveler’s cheques (how retro!)
+Make sure that they are not American Express and that you have the receipt of purchase with you also.

 Cuba for Kids – Viva Cuba!

-We were truly amazed by how our daughter was welcomed in Cuba – she was treated like a rock star!
-Both times when we returned home she seemed disappointed that not everyone on the street would stop to fawn over her.
+We were truly amazed by how our kids were welcomed in Cuba as babies.
+They were treated like rock stars!
+As an infant our daughter seemed disappointed that not everyone on the street would stop to fawn over her.
 Right now, Cuba is affordable, safe, and clean – highly recommended for a family vacation!